alamehan/nice-list/README.md

 * First-Install
   * [Clover 3](http://en.ejie.me/) - Add multi-tab functionality W.Explorer similar to Chrome browser.
+  * [Listary](https://www.listary.com/) - Search utility for Windows that makes finding your files blazing fast.
   * [Everything](https://www.voidtools.com/) - Locate files and folders by name instantly.
 Everything.
+  * [DeskPins](https://efotinis.neocities.org/deskpins/) - Make any app topmost, that is, to keep it above all other windows.
   * [TeraCopy](https://www.codesector.com/teracopy) - A free utility designed to copy files faster and more secure.
   * [Speecy](https://www.ccleaner.com/speccy) - Fast, lightweight, advanced system information tool for your PC.
   * [SHAREit](https://shareit.one/pc/) - Allows you to share all kind of files from one device to another.